 Ok I can’t be the only one that does this.
 When I know I really messed up, I have a tendency to go for broke.
-My super power is thinking of the exact wrong thing to say in a sensitive situation and not only saying it, but saying it with the swag of Training Day Denzel.
+My super power is thinking of the exact wrong thing to say in a sensitive situation and not only saying it, but delivering it with the swag of Denzel Washington line.

 This can be a satisfying vice but it is absolutely a vice.
 Going in on your boss after getting fired could cost you your next opportunity.
 Or maybe you’re upset with your lady so you playfully suggest a good barber to shape her mustache.
 Yes, her face was priceless.
-But will it still be funny two weeks later when she’s thirst-trapping on Instagram with 110 likes.
+But will it still be funny two weeks later when she’s thirst-trapping on Instagram with a thousand likes?
 When did she get so hot?

 Know that Life Isn’t Over

-This is cliché, but I’m finding that the cliché advice is usually the most accurate.
+This is cliché, but I’m finding that things are cliché for a reason.
 It’s never as bad as it seems.
 Life goes on.
 Learn from whatever you did and (this is important) DON’T REPEAT YOUR MISTAKES!!!
-If you take the same L in 2018 that you took in 2017 and 16 then bruh…something is broken.
+If you take the same L in 2018 that you took in 2017 and 16 then…something is broken.
 Maybe it’s time to fix it.

 I have quite a few irrational fears.
 There’s the one about being so ashy that I ignite my bedsheets and burn to death in my sleep.
 Also the one where a ladybug bite paralyzes me.
 One of my cousins told me that could happen when I was a kid.